-Welcome to the Adirondack Coast!
+Welcome to the Lake Champlain Region of the Adirondacks!
 The area's unique pastoral and mountainous landscape, its storied history as a Revolutionary War hub, and the region's endless opportunity for outdoor recreation all combine to make it a little piece of paradise.
 It's an extraordinary place to call home.

-Breweries, local food, distilleries, restaurants, and community dinners - the Adirondack Coast is the breadbasket of the Adirondacks.
+Breweries, local food, distilleries, restaurants, and community dinners - the Champlain Valley is the breadbasket of the Adirondacks.
 Three new cuisine trails coming in 2018 highlight the area’s abundance of dining and beverage options.
 Local farms and farm stores are around every corner and the region’s restaurants and breweries take full advantage of fresh seasonal offerings.

 Hiking, boating, biking, fishing, paddling, swimming, skiing, snowmobiling, horseback riding, hunting, and bird watching are all out your front door in the Champlain Valley.
 Explore Lake Champlain’s 80 islands and 490 square miles of water.
 If playing on land is your thing, New York’s Adirondack region offers over 3.1 million acres of public land for a diversity of recreation options.

 Beauty and scenery